 Katie Cottingham, Ph.D.

-I'm a freelance science writer and editor, sharing the latest scientific breakthroughs with the public by turning complex concepts into engaging stories.
+I'm an award-winning freelance science writer, sharing the latest scientific breakthroughs with the public by turning complex concepts into engaging stories.
 I cover many areas of science, including biology, medicine, chemistry, and materials science.

 Making AI and cybersecurity more accessible